vaginessa/EAPD.wikii/Wiki.md

      and use Extroot to have enough space for a full python install.
      Check the following URL: https://openwrt.org/docs/guide-user/additional-software/extroot_configuration
      But even with 'nice -n 19' you may have stability issues with an external extroot.
+     For Wifi-Pineapple Nano Installs remove '| tee -a /root/eapd.log' from line 102 in EAPD.py

 Aircrack-ng suite